willwin4sure/vault/🚀Performance Engineering/Bit Hacks.md

 > [!example]
 > Compute the population count of `x`, i.e. the number of set bits.

-[!proof]- Solution
+> [!proof]- Solution
-There is a compiler built-in nowadays.
+> There is a compiler built-in nowadays.
+There is a fast divide-and-conquer technique though.

-Parallel divide-and-conquer.

 > [!question]
 > How can you use the built-in pop count to determine the `lg` of a power of `2`?